 There are 20 questions in both the GRE Quantitative and Verbal sections.
 A 30-minute time limit applies to the verbal sections, giving you around 1 minute and 30 seconds per question.
 Quant has a thirty-minute time constraint, so each question will take around 1 minute 45 seconds.
 Keep this constraint in mind and work on your speed accordingly.

 Practice is the key to perfection and success.
+The only way to increase your GRE scores is relentless hardwork and a well-planned study schedule.
 To know more and to get a complete customised plan to improve your GRE scores, get a subscription to Yocket Premium today!

 Frequently Asked Questions on How to Improve GRE Scores

 Ques.
 How are multiple-answer questions scored on GRE?